-It seems that at least several times a month, I receive calls from someone regarding a home or property that belonged to their parent or other family member who has died.
+At least several times a month, I receive a call from someone regarding a home or property that belonged to their parent or other family member who has died.

-Usually, they encounter a problem that their parent failed to leave the family home to their heirs, such a child or other family member.
-Either the parent failed to leave a will or they failed to deed the property to their heirs before passing.
-To be clear regarding leaving a home to an adult child, a parent does not necessarily need to have a will if the parent names their intended beneficiary in a deed.
-Even then, if there is no deed or the deed is drafted incorrectly, then legal title to property still cannot be conveyed.
+Usually, they encounter a problem that their parent failed to leave the family home to their heirs, such as a child or other family member.
+Either the parent failed to leave a will or they failed to deed the property.
+A parent does not necessarily need to have a will if they name their beneficiary in a deed.
+Even then, if there is no deed or the deed is drafted incorrectly, then legal title to a property cannot be conveyed.

-When a decedent dies without a will or proper deed, then a home cannot be legally sold, refinanced or owned by anyone other than the decedent’s estate.
-Therefore, at some point, heirs will be compelled to file a probate action to legally dispose or distribute the family home.
-Probate can be a frustrating experience, especially when heirs learn that they must probate an estate right when they are trying to transfer real estate or get a mortgage.
+When a decedent dies without a will or proper deed, then a home cannot be legally sold, refinanced, or owned by anyone other than the decedent’s estate.
+The heirs will be compelled to file a probate action to legally dispose of or distribute the family home.
+Probate can be frustrating, especially when heirs learn they must probate an estate when they are trying to transfer it or get a mortgage.

-Informal (Application for Informal Probate and/or Appointment of Personal Representative)
+1. Informal Probate and/or Appointment of Personal Representative

 The Personal Representative is usually named in the will.
 Within certain legal limits, a Personal Representative has the authority to perform administrative duties on behalf of the estate and the estate’s beneficiaries.
 They notify those who are entitled to part of the estate’s property or deal with the estate’s finances, which can include real estate.
 With court approval, they can sell or refinance real estate.

-Formal (Petition for Probate and/or Appointment of Personal Representative)
+2. Formal Probate and/or Appointment of Personal Representative

 When a parent with real estate assets fails to either leave the home in a will, or fails to deed the property to an heir before they pass, then a probate action is unavoidable.
 Any disagreement about the appointment of a Personal Representative, or disputes on how estate assets will be disbursed will cause legal delays.
 Regarding transferring real estate upon a death, the best way to avoid the legal frustration and problems is to prepare an estate plan.